 The court appearances in a divorce action depend on whether there are children involved, and the local court rules.
 While there are exceptions, if you file for divorce without children, in most cases you can expect to attend the following hearings:

 - Status Conference: to set out the issues, expectations and schedules for the case.

 - Motion Hearing: to resolve some issue that arises during the divorce process.
 This could include interim spousal support, occupancy of the home, problems with information gathering, or anything else that needs to be resolved before the Judgment can be entered.

 - Mediation: the parties and attorneys meet with neutral third party, often in the mediator’s office, to try to resolve the case.

-- Settlement Conference: to resolve the case and inform the judge of outstanding issues.
+- Settlement Conference: to attempt to resolve the case and, if not resolved, to inform the judge of outstanding issues.
 There may be more than one of these hearings if there are complicated issues or you are working toward resolution.

-- Trial: to present the case to the judge using witnesses and evidence gathered during discovery.
+- Trial: if your case is not settled, then you will have to present the case to the judge using witnesses and evidence gathered during discovery.
 You will likely be asked to testify in front of a judge.

 In cases involving children, the Friend of the Court assists the judge with issues of child custody, support, and parenting time.
 However, the method used, and the hearings involved vary depending on the size of your court and the arrangements between judges and Friend of the Court referees.
 Depending on your county, you should expect to attend the following additional hearings: